 Blanke wrote “the present data reveal the fine balance between the distributed cortical brain mechanisms in humans that generate the experience of ‘‘self’’ and ‘‘other,’’ which, if distorted, give rise to the FoP.”
 I agree completely.
 It may be that Blanke’s access to this circuit was through the body (sensorimotor), while Persinger’s is through the mind (affective and cognitive), as both run through the brain.

 The sense that another person is there when we’re alone is a “social” hallucination, just like smelling smoke when the air is clear is an olfactory hallucination.
 A smell that isn’t there implies a mis-firing in the olfactory bulbs.
-Deja vu implies a mis-matching between our perception of the present moment and our sense of that past.
+Deja vu implies a mis-matching between our perception of the present and the past.
 The sensed presence is an alteration in our sense of self-and-other, but its one of the functions of that sense, and is not – not at all – intrinsically pathological.

 That sense, that there is another person, being, entity, or spirit standing behind you is the source for ghosts, “spirit familiars”, doppelgangers, angels, “The Muse”, both Gods & demons, and a host of other seemingly non-physical beings.
 All of them are variations on the same theme.
 Thus, God, including the God of our prayers, is a manifestation of our sense of self from the right side of the brain – the ‘self’ that thinks outside the box created by the left-brain’s sense of self.